older couple in the park

 Now there are two main considerations around pension nominations.

-• Are my death benefit nominations in place and up to date?
+• Are my death benefit nominations in place and up-to-date?

 • Does my pension facilitate beneficiary drawdown?